 Quercetin is also a mast cell stabilizer.
 In human cultured mast cells, luteolin inhibits the release of histamine, leukotrienes, and prostaglandins from mast cells, and decreases the production of TNF-α and other proinflammatory cytokines in bone marrow cultured murine mast cells.
 (6)

-Vitamin D; mast cells contain vitamin D receptors, and activation of the vitamin D receptor has been shown to decrease inflammation.
+A lot of people do not live in parts of the world where they can maintain adequate levels of vitamin D during the colder months, due to the angle of the sun.
+Mast cells contain vitamin D receptors, and activation of the vitamin D receptor has been shown to decrease inflammation.
 Some patients see improvement in taking vitamin D, and 1,000 IU per day seems to be a reasonable dose that should be safe.
-Also, changes in bone density is common in those with MCAD, such as osteopenia, osteoporosis, and/or osteosclerosis.
+Also, changes in bone density is common in those with MCAD, such as osteopenia, osteoporosis, and/or osteosclerosis, and vitamin D can help maintain health bone structure.

 Diamine Oxidase (DAO)